This section focuses on the user and permission management feature in the Administration application. The feature includes:

-The tab "Application Access" shows the available applications in your tenant and permits you to assign the applications to the user.
-Select the applications and click "Save".
+The "Application Access" tab shows a list of all available applications in your tenant in alphabetical order.
+Select the applications for the user and click Save.
 For more information on application management, see Managing applications.

 Support users are users in the management tenant with a special permission to log in as other tenant's users.
 As an example, suppose you get a support call from a user "john" in the tenant "acme.cumulocity.com".
 The user cannot run certain functionality, and you suspect that it is a permission issue.
 Your username in the management tenant is "jill" and you are permitted to carry out support for "acme.cumulocity.com".
-In this case, you can log in to "acme.cumulociy.com" using the username "jill$john" and your password for "jill".
-Now you can reproduce what "john" is seeing".
+In this case, you can log in to "acme.cumulocity.com" using the username "jill$john" and your password for "jill".
+Now you can reproduce what "john" is seeing.

 Configuring support users

-The support user feature does not work when the support user has two-factor authentication enabled, but no phone number is provided.
+Info: The support user feature does not work when the support user has two-factor authentication enabled, but no phone number is provided.
 The phone number has to be provided first, in order to login as a support user.

-Management tenant permissions
+Management tenant permission

 To enable a management tenant user to support users in other tenants, you need to provide the user with either the "Support" global permission or the "Support" inventory role (both "Read" and "Change").

-Using inventory roles, you can selectively assign support to particular users.
-Create a group of the tenants that you want the user to support, then assign the inventory role to the user and the group as described in "Attaching inventory roles to users".
+Using the "Support" inventory role, you can selectively assign support to particular users.
+Create a group of the tenants that you want the user to support, then assign the inventory role to the user and the group as described in Attaching inventory roles to users.